KannonZenetism/zenetism-field-physics/structural-neuroscience/SN07-collective-cognition-and-centropy-forward-social-architecture.md

 The entropy-forward social field distributes coherence cost unevenly across cognitive architectures:

 **Oscillating architectures (⚖)** bear the least differential cost because the social field is configured around their operative range.
-The coherence tax is minimal — the field does not demand suppression of their characteristic function because their function *is* the implicit operational standard of the social field.
+The coherence tax is minimal — the field does not demand suppression of their characteristic function because their function *is* the implicit operational standard of the system.

 **Centropically oriented architectures operating at L₃ and beyond** bear the greatest differential cost.
 The Architect / Sage position, the Seeker position, and all cognitive architectures operating through DS / DM or with cross-band resonance to DP / DL and inward face the full compounded cost streams formalized in SN05: interface resistance amplified by κ, translation cost through ⧉₂, and the coherence tax of sovereignty suppression.